open-mmlab/mmdetection3d/docs/datasets/sunrgbd_det.md

 fclose(fid);
 ```

-The above script uses the class `groundtruth3DBB` from the [toolbox](https://rgbd.cs.princeton.edu/data/SUNRGBDtoolbox.zip) provided by SUN RGB-D.
+The above two scripts call functions such as `read3dPoints` from the [toolbox](https://rgbd.cs.princeton.edu/data/SUNRGBDtoolbox.zip) provided by SUN RGB-D.

 The directory structure after extraction should be as follows.